ADVERTISEMENT

 Compared to previous keyboard models, the Ivory Touch surface has a finer texture.
 The black keys are also slightly roughened to create a non-slip feel.
 (Photo: Jörg Sunderkötter)

-Sound qualities of the Privia PX-S1000
+Sound Quality of the Privia PX-S1000

 Casio PX-S1000 with Bluetooth audio for wireless music playback